umass-cs-187/course-information/syllabus.md

 lobby for the maximum possible penalty.
 So, in short, don't do it.

 Academic dishonesty is usually the result of other problems in school.
-Please come see us or the TAs if you are unable to keep up with the work for any reason, and we will try to work something out.
+Please come contact us or the TAs if you are unable to keep up with the work for any reason, and we will try to work something out.
 We want to see you succeed!
 We will bend over backwards to help you, but we will not tolerate academic dishonesty.